-All Northcone's collision proof poles comply with the SS-EN 12767 standard, which is the norm for collision poles.
+All Northcone's crash safe lighting poles comply with the SS-EN 12767 standard, which is the norm for crash safe poles.
 The standard is developed by the European standardization organization CEN and contains three different tasks;

 1) Crash speed